PHOENIXcenter/REAL-XType/README.md

 To ensure reproducibility, we recommend testing on a Windows system.
 Follow these steps to create the Anaconda environment:

 1. Install Anaconda on your desktop/server if you haven't already.
-2. Create the environment using the provided `real_env.yml` file:
+2. Create the environment using the provided `real_env.yml` file.
+It may take from a few minutes to an hour, which depends on your network.

    ```bash
    conda env create -f code/real_env.yml
    ```

-### 2. Reproduce Benchmarking Results and Application Experiments
+### 2. Reproduce Benchmarking Results and Application Experiments.

    ```bash
    conda activate real_env